DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 This project demonstrates how to deploy an IBM® Operational Decision Manager (ODM) clustered topology using the [container-native load balancer of GKE](https://cloud.google.com/blog/products/containers-kubernetes/container-native-load-balancing-on-gke-now-generally-available).

-The ODM services will be exposed using the Ingress provided by ODM on k8s Helm chart.
+The ODM services will be exposed using the Ingress provided by ODM on K8s Helm chart.
 This deployment implements Kubernetes and Docker technologies.
 Here is the home page of Google Cloud: https://cloud.google.com

 <img width="1000" height="560" src='./images/architecture.png'/>

-The ODM on Kubernetes material is available in [IBM Entitled Registry](https://myibm.ibm.com/products-services/containerlibrary) for the Docker Images, and the [IBM Helm charts repository](https://github.com/IBM/charts) for the ODM Helm Chart.
+The ODM on Kubernetes material is available in [IBM Entitled Registry](https://www.ibm.com/cloud/container-registry) for the Docker images, and the [IBM Helm charts repository](https://github.com/IBM/charts) for the ODM Helm chart.

 ## Included components